 Where Lexington Law genuinely excels is in handling complex credit situations that involve legal gray areas — disputes where a creditor is technically in violation of reporting requirements, cases involving mixed credit files, or situations where identity theft has led to fraudulent accounts.
 Having attorneys review these cases can make a meaningful difference in outcomes compared to template-based dispute services.
 The company also offers an online portal where clients can review their case status, view documents, and communicate with their legal team.

 However, there are legitimate concerns that prospective clients should weigh.
-Lexington Law's BBB rating has dropped to C+, reflecting unresolved complaints and the fallout from regulatory actions.
+Lexington Law's BBB profile is currently Not Rated and under review by the BBB as of early 2026, reflecting unresolved complaints and the fallout from regulatory actions.
 They do not offer a money-back guarantee, which means you are paying monthly regardless of results.
 Their pricing has also increased in recent years, with the addition of a setup fee that was previously waived.
 For consumers with straightforward credit issues — late payments, collections, or incorrect balances — a less expensive service may deliver comparable results without the premium price tag associated with legal representation.